VEGA Technical Reference

 | 11 | Hardware dithering available |

 The register map in this manual is fixed.
-CAPS reports which parts the running
+CAPS gives the parts that the

 7.2 Display controller

-These describe the surface being scanned out.
+These registers describe the surface that Margo scans out.
 4F02h sets them.
-A driver may

-write DISP_START to pan or to flip pages.
+A driver can write DISP_START to pan the display or to flip pages.

 | Offset | Name | Access | Description |